tyjsoft/startuptools/README.md

-= Learning JavaScript, 3rd Edition
+= Startup Tools
-== Chapter 2: JavaScript Development Tools
+== JavaScript development startup environment

-In this chapter we're learnign about Git and other development tools.
+This basic "startup" scaffold was taken from Learning JavaScript, 3rd Edition by Ethan Brown Published by O'Reilly Media, Inc., 2016